wang-ye/wang-ye.github.io/_posts/bottlerocket.md

 # BottleRocket
+In this post I want to discuss [Bottlerocket](https://github.com/linuxha/bottlerocket), a key component to integrate X10 devices with Alexa.
+You can find my previous post [here]({{ site.url }}/_posts/2020-01-19-x10-with-alexa.md).

-Bottlerocket is a command line program to operate firecracker using serial port for signal sending.

-However, if you do not have serial port, you can use USB adapter.
-C programs.
+[Bottlerocket](https://github.com/linuxha/bottlerocket) is a Linux command line program to operate firecracker using serial port for signal sending.
+Even you do not have a serial port, you can still use a USB to serial adapter.
+It is written in plain C programs.

+# How does it work?
+Bottlerocket sends signals via the serial port to [CM17A Firecracker](https://www.x10.com/cm17a.html).
+Essentially, [the code](https://github.com/linuxha/bottlerocket/blob/31e3e5d6e68561d9c0db84cb5bece65c4b42b534/br_cmd.c#L250) uses `ioctl` function to set/clear the DTR and RTS pins.
+The firecracker module then transmits the data into radios and control the X10 devices.
+For each X10 command, say *turn on B10 light*, Bottlerocket first encodes the device information into a five byte array, and then sends them bit by bit to DTR and RTS pins.
+[This article](https://www.xanthium.in/Controlling-RTS-and-DTR-pins-SerialPort-in-Linux) explains the serial port programming in more details in case you want to understand more.

+Often times calling the command just once will not work due to X10 device limitations.
+You can consider using the "repeat" option in Bottlerocket.
+Take my living room for example.
+If I repeat the command 3 times it will be executed as expected.
+However, calling it only once rarely works.